EcoEvoGenomics/genotyping_pipeline/README.md

 ### Step 3: Variant filtering

 The third script takes control of filtering your vcf files and prepares them for downstream analysis.
-You need to provide it with the settings you require for filtering (via the main slurm script) and it will use unfiltered chromosome level vcfs to perform filtering.
+You need to provide it with the settings you require for filtering (via the main slurm script) and it will use unfiltered chromosome level VCFs to perform filtering.
 Filters are applied in windows and windows are concatenated and then normalise to remove any errors.
-The script will produce both per chromosome vcfs and a whole-genome vcf for additional analysis if required.
+The script will produce both per chromosome VCFs and a whole-genome VCF for additional analysis if required.
+The pipeline automatically concatenates the per chromosome VCFs in the order specificed by the reference genome index and places all scaffolds at the end.
 The script also produces statistics on the filtered variants which can be incorporated in the multiQC reports in the next and final step.

 It is worth noting that filtering is not a black-box/set-and-forget/run-once process!
 The filters you apply matter, and not only should you think carefully about them, you may very well need to produce datasets with different filters for different downstream analyses (see https://doi.org/10.1038/s41576-024-00738-6).
 For that reason, the pipeline has been built to make it easy to return to this step after you've produced the MultiQC report and inspected the quality statistics (below).
 To take an example, you may first run the pipeline through all steps, i.e. `yes` for all `trim_align_reads`, `call_variants`, `filter_variants` (and `phase_variants`) with default filters.
 Then you can switch off `trim_align_reads` and `call_variants` but re-run `filter_variants` (and, again, `phase_variants`) with different filtering settings (recall that all the settings you can change are exposed in the main SLURM script and you should not change anything elsewher) in the same directory to produce a re-filtered dataset (**without changing anything else**).
 To do so, simply change the `filtering_label` variable (to give a new name to your refiltered data) and the relevant filtering settings.
 Your newly re-filtered dataset will be found in a correspondingly labelled directory under the filtered genotypes directory and the MultiQC report will be updated to show (all) the re-filtered dataset alongside the unfiltered data.
 You can do this as many times as you need until you are content your filters are appropriate!